What is Qualitative Analysis?

-Qualitative analysis is an analysis method used to measure changes in melting point, colour, odour, radioactivity, reactivity, bubble production, boiling point and precipitation.
+Qualitative analysis is an analysis method used to measure changes in melting point, color, odor, radioactivity, reactivity, bubble production, boiling point and precipitation.
 On the other hand, quantitative analysis is a method of analysis to determine the number of elements or molecules produced during a chemical reaction.
-We can therefore highlight that qualitative analysis is a method to analyse the species present in a compound and is more focused on finding the elements and ions present in the given compound whereas quantitative analysis is based on finding the quantity (how much) of elements present in the compound.
+We can therefore highlight that qualitative analysis is a method to analyze the species present in a compound and is more focused on finding the elements and ions present in the given compound whereas quantitative analysis is based on finding the quantity (how much) of elements present in the compound.

 Importance of Qualitative Analysis of Organic Compounds